 Certificate Programme in Policy Analysis

-The Institute of Public Policy and Administration (IPPA), Graduate School of Development at the University of Central Asia (UCA) together with the Institute of Public Administration (IPA) under the President of the Republic of Tajikistan announces its Certificate Programme in Policy Analysis (CPPA) for new participants.
-The programme will be offered at IPA in Dushanbe beginning 15 June 2015.
+The Institute of Public Policy and Administration (IPPA), Graduate School of Development at the University of Central Asia (UCA) announces its Certificate Programme in Policy Analysis (CPPA) for new participants.
+The programme will be offered at UCA in Bishkek beginning 6 April 2015.
 Developed in collaboration with Carleton University’s School of Public Policy and Administration, the Certificate programme is targeted to civil servants, independent analysts and staff at think-tanks and non-governmental organisations who wish to acquire skills essential to advancing evidence-based policy analysis.
 Taught by a team of highly qualified staff, it is the first of its kind in the region.

 Costs and Tuition Fees

 Scholarships for qualified applicants are available with support from the International Development Research Centre (IDRC), Canada and Aga Khan Foundation, Ottawa, Canada.